learning-zone/javascript-basics/README.md

 <br/>

-## Q 3.1.
-What are data types in javascript?
+## Q. What are data types in javascript?

 There are eight basic data types in JavaScript.